justdiver/meraki-to-palo-user-id/README.md

 ```
 Take note of the self closing tag and the timeout which I have set to 300.
 To get our CSV from Meraki into this XML format, we can run a python script.
 Credit to [Tyler Covault](https://github.com/Tyco2194) for writing this for me.
 I tried my hand at the python, but I am woefully inexperienced at it.
 It's included in this repo as XML_Builder.py

 After running the XML_Builder, it will spit out a nicely formatted XML file that contains a single line for each user.  *A couple notes on this: 1).
 Users can show up twice.
 As they should.
-But if you have shared users, an account for iPads to connect with for example, than you may want to exclude that user from the output.
 2).
+You can exclude users from this list, should you need/want to.
+3).
 We ended up excluding APIPA addresses as a couple of those somehow ended up in the export from Meraki.
-3).
+4).
 We have this script removing the CSV after it runs, to prevent file collisions.*

 ## Step 3

 Next, you need a Palo Alto API key, and we need to push the XML file to the firewall.
 You can find info on getting your Palo Alto API key here: https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-panorama-api/get-started-with-the-pan-os-xml-api/get-your-api-key  Doublecheck your API key lifetime. https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-admin/firewall-administration/manage-firewall-administrators/configure-administrative-accounts-and-authentication/configure-api-key-lifetime  I do not recommend an infinite lifetime, but you can set it to whatever you want.

 API key in hand, we can plug this into another Python script to do the actual push.  pa-post-api.py in this repo.
 If you've done everything correct, you can hop over to the Monitor tab on your firewall and check the user-id mappings.
 You can filter this with `( datasourcename eq XMLAPI )` to show just the user-ids that came from the API (in case you have other sources as well).

+One last note on the Palo import...
+You have to declare what subnets you will include and exclude or the script will fail.
+More info here: https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-web-interface-help/user-identification/device-user-identification-user-mapping/include-or-exclude-subnetworks-for-user-mapping

 ## Step 4